Cerberus-Agency/midsouthcoatings/pages/thank-you.md

 ---

-# Thank you.
+# THANK YOU.

-Thank your contacting us.
+Thank you for contacting us.
 Our representative will respond to your inquiry very soon.